devjaof/digital-clock/README.md

 # digital-clock

-The objetive was to learn about strokeDasharray and strokeDashoffset CSS properties;
+The objetive was to learn more about strokeDasharray and strokeDashoffset CSS properties;

 - Pure Javascript;
 - Responsive for PC and Mobile users;